Rohit102497/rohitagarwal.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: PhD, Machine Learning, <a href="https://en.uit.no/startsida">UiT The Arctic University of Norway</a>
+description: PhD, Machine Learning, UiT The Arctic University of Norway

 profile:
   align: right